LaTaunya Pollard: Awards and honors

+Pollard was on the All-America Team twice for the Women's Basketball Coaches Association during the early 1980s.
 In 1982, Pollard was a co-recipient of the USA Basketball Female Athlete of the Year award alongside Cindy Noble.
-In 1983, she was nominated for the Naismith Trophy.
-That year, Pollard won the Wade Trophy for the best women's college basketball player.
+In 1983, Pollard was nominated for the Naismith Trophy.
+That year, she won the Wade Trophy and was a finalist for the Honda Sports Award for Basketball.

 By 1990, Long Beach retired Pollard's jersey.
 For hall of fame inductions, Pollard was named into the Long Beach State Hall of Fame in 1988 and the Women's Basketball Hall of Fame in 2001.
 In 2005, she joined the Indiana Basketball Hall of Fame and the National High School Hall of Fame.